lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \normalsize

 ### Systematic occurence of taxonomical orders in the entire _Azolla_ genus
-Next, we assessed whether MAGs of certain taxonomical orders reoccur systematically in the _Azolla_ genus as contigs did in Fig. 4.
+Next, we assessed whether MAGs of certain taxonomical orders reoccur systematically in the _Azolla_ genus as scaffolds did in Fig. 4.
 When counting bins classified to the aforementioned orders across all biological samples, a similar pattern can be seen.
 Rhizobiales bacteria can be found in multiple bins associated with any of the _Azolla_ species examined, ranging from 4 to 8 bins.
 Burkholderiales bacteria can be found in all but one biological sample, and in all of the examined species.